-The "Bench" field is free-form text; therefore, if the name of a location is entered differently for different locations, it will create a new sub-location name.
+The "Bench" field is free-form text; therefore, if the name of a location is entered differently for the same location, it will create a new sub-location name.

 There is no alert to tell you whether you are entering a new sub-location name, and no option to select from existing sub-locations within the room.